Is it nail psoriasis or fungus?

 Nail fungus is a type of infection.
 People often pick up fungal nail infections in moist locations, such as pool decks and locker rooms.
 However, the fungus can have many other sources.

-Knowing the difference between nail psoriasis and nail fungus can prevent symptoms from getting worse, and support proper treatment.
+Knowing the difference between nail psoriasis and nail fungus can prevent symptoms from becoming worse or the infection spreading.

-Most people with psoriasis symptoms on the nails develop psoriasis elsewhere, too.
+Most people with lesions under or on the nails develop psoriasis symptoms elsewhere, too.
 In some people with psoriasis, nail symptoms are the first to appear.

-A person can pick up a fungal infection by coming into contact with something a person with a fungal infection has touched.
+A person can pick up a fungal infection through physical contact with an object or surface that another person with a fungal infection has touched.

-Nail fungi thrive in moist, warm environments, so people whose hands or feet are often wet are especially vulnerable.
+Nail fungi thrive in moist, warm environments.
+People whose hands or feet are often wet have a high risk.

 Other psoriasis symptoms